doering-kat/oyster-disease/README.md

 Need, but would prefer to upload in a simpler form: - BarInfo, DzData, SampleInfo, FallSurveyHalfBushel\_KD: MDDNR info.
 Maybe the best approach would be just to remove the unnecessary columns and resave (maybe save the orginals in a folder called "Raw\_Data").
 Will need to chat with DNR folks about if these data can be online and if there is anything I should do about them.

 -   CBP\_WQ\_Data\_18\_Sept\_2018 (could maybe write a script) instead to pull the data instead of adding the data itself to the repo?
 The dataset is quite large, otherwise.

-### Derived Data and Figures

-Should this be maintained under git?

 ### Results